Le lien vers cette page a été envoyé avec succès aux destinataires.

 - He is able to understand what he did

-- He didn't mean to
+- He intended to

 - He understands the meaning of the procedure to which he is subject

-If the public prosecutor decides to prosecute the minor and refers the case to the juvenile judge, the latter will have to reconsider this presumption.
-He will have to show, in turn, that the three conditions mentioned above are met.
-If he succeeds, the children's judge can only to take educational measures against the minor, the latter not capable of be the subject of measures restricting his freedom.
+If the public prosecutor decides to prosecute the minor and refers the case to the juvenile judge, the judge must show, in turn, that the three conditions are met.

-Rather than referring the minor to a judge who could impose more serious sanctions (judicial educational measures, prison for those over 13 years, etc.), the public prosecutor may decide to put in place alternative measures to prosecution.
-The choice is made according to the facts, the minor's personality, his living conditions and education.
+Rather than referring the minor to a judge who could impose more serious sanctions (e.g. judicial education measures), the public prosecutor may decide to put in place alternative measures to prosecution.

 These alternative measures are intended to prevent the minor from being prosecuted and tried while making him or her aware that he or she has committed a crime. infringement.